-Rebecca has managed high profile employment litigation for clients in the High Court of England and Wales in London, and more recently in the UAE, including the DIFC Court of First Instance and she is a registered practitioner of the DIFC Court.
+Rebecca has managed high profile employment litigation for clients in the High Court of England & Wales in London, as well as the UAE and DIFC courts and she is a registered practitioner of the DIFC Court.

 Rebecca is described as a "leading lawyer in the employment area" by Chambers Global, 2014 and is listed in Who's Who Legal, Management Labour & Employment.

 She is regularly asked to speak at industry events and has also been a guest lecturer on the Michigan State University (Dubai) MBA programme.
 She has contributed UAE chapters to PLC Labour and Employee Benefits multi-jurisdictional guide (2010), Employment and Labour Law, Global Legal Insights (First Edition), and Pensions & Retirement Plans 2013, Law Business Research and prepared the Rules of Procedure for the Review of Complaints by the Director of Employment Standards in the DIFC and also assisted the DIFC in drafting various amendments to the DIFC Employment Law.